 Clean Up is a Breeze

 To clean any food encrusted on ceramic or glass utensils, put a small amount of dishwasher detergent in the utensil, add hot water, and allow to soak for half an hour.
 The utensil will rinse clean, and your kitchen cleanup time will be reduced considerably.

 One of the wonderful features of microwave cooking is that you can cook in the utensil you are going to serve in.
 Isn't it wonderful that so many popular lines of dinnerware, are also microwave-safe.
 When you want a quick bowl of oatmeal, why not cook it right in the bowl you're going to eat it out of?
 Why scrub pots and pans when you don't have to?
-We feature a lot of dinnerware collections in our Dinnerware section.
+We feature a lot of options in our Dinnerware section.